renosuprastiyo/pobi-powerbi-userinterface/README.md

 # POBI - Power BI Interface

-POBI is backend application to serve power bi dashboard for hundreds to thousands users.
+POBI is backend application to serve power bi dashboard for hundreds to thousands users used in on-prem condition.

 With some feature such as :
 1. RBAC(Role based access control using LDAP